thamarnan/remarkable-custom-template-refresh/README.md

 then run
 `chmod u+x ./refresh_template.sh`
 (This only need to run once to make file executable.
-Next time you the same file, you dont need to run again, but it doesn't hurt if you accidentally run more than once)
+Next time if you are using the same file, you dont need to run it again, but it doesn't hurt if you accidentally run more than once)

 And then...